LambdaSharp/ApiGateway-Challenge/README.md

 # June2018-ApiGateway

-In this challenge we're going to learn how to setup an API Gateway, AWS Lambda function, and a AWS S3 data source to persist data from an existing RESTful application.
+In this challenge we're going to learn how to setup an API Gateway, AWS Lambda function, and AWS S3 data source to persist data from an existing RESTful application.

 <https://skittleson.github.io/ToDoApp/>
 ![to do app](todoApp.gif)